(adopted from a piece found long ago on a listserv)

 Some ancient Greek associations between gods and wolves might have sprung from confusion of lykos "wolf" and words derived from the disused Greek word lyke "light."

 "Zeus Lykaios" was associated with wolves.
 The myth told of a man named Demetrius who was turned to a wolf by the god, but, if he could refrain from eating human flesh, could regain his human form.
 If he ate the flesh he was cursed to remain a wolf.
-It is strongly possible that the word Lykaios comes from lyke, but from the masculine form of the noun.
+It is possible (but some scholars disagree) that the word Lykaios comes from the masculine form of the "wolf" noun.